sapio-lang/sapio/docs/learn-sapio/src/ch05-02-taproot.md

 The compiler is currently relatively naive about this, and unknown (or worse, unchecked) errors might occur as a result of pushing these limits.
-Hopefully, `rust-miniscript` should catch such errors, but a malicious actor might be able to trigger an unknown unsatisfiable script.
+Hopefully, `rust-miniscript` should catch such errors, but a malicious author might be able to trigger an unknown unsatisfiable script.

-As such, Sapio is probably ill-advisable to use at writing, but this will hopefully change in the future.
+Without full Taproot support, Sapio is probably ill-advisable to use at writing, but this will hopefully change in the immediate future.

-## Emulation?

-In theory, Taproot could also be emulated in a similar manner to CTV.
-You would run a server that would send a replacement key to use instead of the Taproot key, and then the emulator would sign off on the transaction if the user could provide a satisfaction.

-Fortunately, it does seem that Taproot will be active within the next year, so such measures are not yet required.

 ## Taproot Optimizations